Indefinite Einstein metrics on nice Lie groups: Construction of Einstein metrics

 \begin{remark} We have already pointed out that there exist nice nilpotent Lie algebras that do not satisfy condition~\ref{eqn:linear_system}: indeed, it is not satisfied by any nice nilpotent Lie algebras of dimension $\leq 7$ (see~\cite{ContiRossi:Construction}; in fact, by Lemma~\ref{lemma:TracelessDerivations} condition~\ref{eqn:linear_system} is the same obstruction considered in \cite{ContiRossi:EinsteinNilpotent}). \end{remark}

 \begin{example}[Hyperplane obstruction \ref{necessarycondition2}] Take the Lie algebra \texttt{952:384}:

 It is easy to see that the associated matrix $M_{\Delta}$ has maximal rank over $\Z_2$.
-It turns out that $(-6, -6, -3, 4, 8, -7, 0, 8, -7) M_{\Delta}=(1,\dotsc, 1)$, but this solution lies in the coordinate hyperplane $x_{159}=0$.
+It turns out that

+but this solution lies in the coordinate hyperplane $x_{159}=0$.
 Thus, \ref{necessarycondition2} is not satisfied; in this case, any diagonal solution of \eqref{eqn:normalized_einstein} would have to satisfy $g_9/(g_1 g_5) = 0$, which is impossible.
-Note that this is the only Lie algebra with $M_{\Delta}$ surjective that is obstructed by condition \ref{necessarycondition2}.
+Note that this is the only Lie algebra in dimension $9$ with $M_{\Delta}$ surjective that is obstructed by condition \ref{necessarycondition2}.

 The same obstruction can also occur for nonsurjective $M_{\Delta}$.
 For example, take the Lie algebra \texttt{9531:495a}: